-Kossmanndejong has delivered more than 100 projects worldwide in 25 years.
-From the Nai to Schiphol, the Stedelijk museum to world exhibitions in Shanghai and Dubai and Artis to the Jewish museum in Berlin and the Dolhuys in Haarlem.
+Over the last decades, Kossmanndejong has delivered more than 100 projects worldwide.
+From the Netherlands Architecture Institute to Schiphol, the Stedelijk museum to world exhibitions in Shanghai and from Dubai and the Artis Zoo to the Jewish museum in Berlin and the Dolhuys in Haarlem.
 Recently, two projects were awarded the European Museum of the Year Award: Naturalis and the Stapferhaus in Lenzburg, Switzerland.
 Kossmanndejong is currently working on a temporary exhibition on Nature for the Stapferhaus, the new permanent display at Paleis het Loo, a major exhibition on Dutch former colonies in the Tropenmuseum and the Port Experience Center on the 2nd Maasvlakte in Rotterdam.

 About Herman Kossmann